BIH-CEI/rarelink_phenopacket_mapper/README.md

 # Phenopacket Mapper

-A package to map data from the  format in REDCap to the GA4GH Phenopacket schema (v2).
+A Python library to map from any bespoke tabular data format to the GA4GH Phenopacket schema.

 ## Table of Contents